 Caregivers are those who provide support for another person who needs help.
 Caring for a family member or friend is not easy no matter how many hours a week you provide care.
 The life of the person you are caring for has likely changed dramatically, but so has yours.
 That is why we feel it is important to provide resources for family caregivers in the communities we serve.
 The person you are caring for need not be on hospice care for you to use our services.

 Caregiving for a loved one can be both an overwhelming and isolating experience.
 Our monthly support groups are offered to all family caregivers in our community regardless of type of illness or prognosis.
 The purpose is to provide a format for sharing common experiences and for supporting one another along the difficult path of caregiving.
 The group is open to the community and is free of charge.
+Groups are held in Corvallis and Lebanon.
 Drop-ins are welcome, no pre-registration is required.
 Click here for dates and details.

 Powerful Tools for Caregivers is a six-week educational series designed to provide caregivers the tools they need to take care of themselves while caring for an older relative or friend whether you are helping a parent, spouse or friend who lives at home, in a nursing home or across the country.